 Due to the high-quality stone and scuff-free finish, Indian sandstone is perfect for patios.
 Some natural stones will be prone to cracking and discolouring, but that’s not the case for limestone.
 Limestone slabs are extremely durable and a very popular choice for both long-lasting patios and garden pathways.

 The textured surface and riven profile of limestone pavers is another reason that Indian limestone is ideal for patios.
 It offers underfoot resistance.
-This means you don’t need to worry about slipping when you have wet feet from a paddling pool or after a heavy rainfall.
+This means you don’t need to worry about slipping when you have wet feet from a paddling pool or after heavy rainfall.

 Limestone is as dense as marble.
 It is known as a heavy, hard-wearing stone with a light textured surface.
 It also doesn’t get too cold in the winter or too hot under bare feet in the warmer summer months.
 This is why Indian limestone isn’t just good for patios, it could be the perfect option.

 What Garden Styles Is Indian Limestone Best For?